 St. Louisans George and Georgia James have owned the theater since the 1970s.
-Their daughter, Diana, and her husband Bill Grayson have expanded the Hi-Pointe's repertoire by adding a second screen with 'The Hi-Pointe Backlot' and are continuing the family tradition these days.
+Their daughter, Diana, and her husband Bill Grayson have expanded the Hi-Pointe's repertoire by adding a second theater with 'The Hi-Pointe Backlot' and are continuing the family tradition these days.

 The theater has benefited from many renovations over its history.
 The aquamarine seating, long a favorite of St. Louis moviegoers, was added in 1963 and recently refurbished.
 Today, the theater boasts a huge new screen and explosive Dolby Digital sound while preserving the theater’s historic and neighborhood cachet, including a cozy lobby, turquoise curtains, updated second-floor restrooms and men’s urinals noted by the Riverfront Times as “best in St. Louis.”

-As the oldest continuously operating single screen movie theater in the St. Louis metropolitan area, the Hi-Pointe is proud to continue its 94-year tradition today.
+As the oldest continuously operating single screen movie theater in the St. Louis metropolitan area, the Hi-Pointe is proud to continue its 95-year tradition today.
 The theater features convenient parking, student discounts, reasonable ticket prices, and delicious popcorn.

 Moviegoers from all over the region love the Hi-Pointe, and it’s frequently voted St. Louis’s favorite theater.

 See the newest movies in style at St. Louis’s oldest theater!

 Acknowledging the need to compete, owners of the Hi-Pointe Theatre — the region’s second oldest movie house still in business — are adding a second screen.